ytakefuji/openai/README.md

 8. Solve it using real numbers and complex numbers respectively: x - 2y = 0 and x^2 - y^2 = -3.

+9. Draw a US-state map with red Oregon, blue California, green Florida, yellow New York and lightgray others.

+Hint: use geopandas.

+10. Draw a Japan-prefecture map with green Hokkaido, blue Iwate, red Tokyo, yellow Kagoshima and lightgray others.

+Hint: use geopandas and find a Japan prefecture map.

 # Challenging EXAMPLES